Prague offensive: Terrain

-The terrain over which the Soviets had to advance was varied, but in the main mountainous and forested.
+The terrain over which the Soviets had to advance was varied, but mostly mountainous and forested.
 The routes of march of the 1st and 4th Ukrainian Fronts were perpendicular to the orientation of the ridges while the 2nd Ukrainian Front was able to move along a less arduous route in regions of lower elevation that led to Prague.
 In particular, the 1st Ukrainian Front had to cross the Ore Mountains to advance on Prague from the area north of Dresden and Bautzen.
 The other significant military terrain obstacle was urban areas, the two largest of which to surmount were Dresden and Prague itself.